rolandyangg/trie-system/server/SERVER.md

 It is run via an Express Node.js Server on a VM Instance.

+In order to run it 24/7 without it closing out, the server is using tmux to run it on a separate terminal within the instance.

 # CLI Interaction

 The CLI interacts to the server though the use of HTTP Requests.